Valentinianism: Anthropos

 The chief influence at work here seems to have been the idea of the celestial Anthropos (i.e. the Primal Man) – of whom the myth originally relates that he has sunk into matter and then raised himself up from it again – which appears in its simple form in individual Gnostic systems, e.g. in Poimandres (in the Corpus Hermeticum) and in Manichaeism.

-According to Valentinus, the Anthropos no longer appears as the world-creative power sinking down into the material world, but as a celestial Aeon of the upper world (or even as the supreme god), who stands in a clearly defined relationship to the fallen Aeon.
+According to Valentinus, the Anthropos no longer appears as the world-creative power sinking down into the material world, but as a celestial Aeon of the upper world, who stands in a clearly defined relationship to the fallen Aeon.
 Adam was created in the name of Anthropos, and overawes the demons by the fear of the pre-existent man.
 This Anthropos is a cosmogonic element, pure mind as distinct from matter, mind conceived hypostatically as emanating from God and not yet darkened by contact with matter.
 This mind is considered as the reason of humanity, or humanity itself, as a personified idea, a category without corporeality, the human reason conceived as the World-Soul.
 It is possible that the role of the Anthropos is here transferred to Sophia Achamoth.

 It is also clear why the Ekklesia appears together with the Anthropos.
 With this is associated the community of the faithful and the redeemed, who are to share the same fate with him.
 Perfect gnosis (and thus the whole body of Gnostics) is connected with the Anthropos.